 There is so much to cover, and I tried to touch on all the essential topics.
 Who knows, maybe one day I’ll write a full-length history of the Royal Castle System in book form.
 In the meantime, please leave your memories in the comments area.

-- The End of the Royal Castle Chain
+The History of Royal Castle

 Royal Castle – Miami Company